Go Jetters

-Go Jetters is a British 3D animated television series, airing on CBeebies and is also available on BBC iPlayer.
+Go Jetters is a British animated television series airing on CBeebies and is also available on BBC iPlayer.
 A geography-based programme, it was commissioned by CBeebies controller Kay Benbow and is a co-production of CBeebies In-house Production and BBC Worldwide.

-Aimed at the upper end of kids ages 4–6, Go Jetters follows the adventures of four heroes, Xuli, Kyan, Lars and Foz, as they travel the world with their mentor and friend, Ubercorn.
+Aimed at the upper end of kids ages 4 to 6, Go Jetters follows the adventures of four heroes, Xuli, Kyan, Lars, and Foz, as they travel the world with their mentor and friend, Ubercorn.
 The programme uses songs and music to expose facts about various countries and environments.

 Characters

 Go Jetters

-Each Go Jetter has a star logo on their basic suit, and a particular speciality and a catchphrase they'll often repeat over the course of the series' episodes.
+Each Go Jetter has a star logo on their basic suit, and a particular specialty and a catchphrase they'll often repeat over the course of the series' episodes.